chubin/cheat.sh/README.md

 * Has a simple curl/browser interface.
 * Covers 55 programming languages, several DBMSes, and more than 1000 most important UNIX/Linux commands.
-* Provides access to the best community driven cheat sheets repositories in the world as well as to StackOverflow.
+* Provides access to the best community driven cheat sheets repositories in the world, on par with StackOverflow.
 * Available everywhere, no installation needed.
-* Ultrafast, returns answers, as a rule, within 100 ms.
+* Ultrafast, returns answers within 100 ms, as a rule.
 * Has a convenient command line client, `cht.sh`, that is very advantageous and helpful, though not mandatory.
 * Can be used directly from code editors, without opening a browser and not switching your mental context.
-* Supports a special mode (stealth mode), where it can be used fully invisibly, not even touching a key and not making a sound.
+* Supports a special stealth mode where it can be used fully invisibly without ever touching a key and and making sounds.

 <p align="center">
   <img src='https://cheat.sh/files/demo-curl.gif'/>